 - No lettering or seals Avoid the use of writing of any kind or an organisation’s badge, seal or coat of arms.
 It is better to use elements from an appropriate coat of arms as symbols on the flag.

 - Be distinctive or be related Avoid duplicating other flags, but use similarities to show connections.

 - How will it fly in the wind?
 Remember, the design must be distinctive when flying on a high pole in a strong wind, and when hanging in windless conditions too.
 Also remember that it will almost always have ripples caused by the wind.

-You may also like to consult the Flag Institute’s more expansive guide to good flag design, which is particularly applicable to the design of British county flags and the more general flag design guide.
+A concise recommendation for flag design is to imagine it reduced to the size of a postage stamp, if it cannot be successfully reduced without losing detail then it is a bad design.
+You may also like to consult the Flag Institute’s more expansive guide to good flag design, which is particularly applicable to the design of British county flags, the more general Guiding Principles On Flag Design and the Good Flag, Bad Flag guide.

 THE STATUS QUO

 In the modern era with the practice of flag flying gaining ever greater popularity, several campaigns to establish county flags have successfully achieved registration with the Flag Institute.
-Of the 86 counties 47 are now “vexilliferous” or flag bearing.
-A map of Great Britain depicting these is shown on this site, clearly demonstrating the large swathes of territory as yet “unflagged”.
+Of the 86 counties 52 are now “vexilliferous” or flag bearing.
+A map of Great Britain depicting these, is shown on this site, which demonstrates the swathes of territory north and west, as yet “unflagged”.